 1. Overall Description:

 In RAN2#115-e meeting, RAN2 decided to introduce Tx profile and thus made the following agreement.
 The TX profile is at least used for Rel-17 UE to know whether it should apply SL DRX or not, considering Rel-16 UE does not support SL DRX.
+Similar to the Tx Profile for LTE PC5 RAT, the contents of the Tx Profile for NR PC5 RAT are transparent to upper layer of the UE.

 Agreements on TX profiles: